Ivan-Shaml/Platform-for-hiring-part-time-developers/README.md

     cd Platform-for-hiring-part-time-developers

-Install all the dependencies using composer
+Update and install all the dependencies using composer composer update composer install

-    composer install

 Copy the example env file and make the required configuration changes in the .env file